marklogic/flux/docs/export/export-rows.md

 ## Exporting to JDBC

-The `export_jdbc` command writes rows retrieved by an Optic query to a table in an external database via a JDBC driver specific to the database.
+The `export-jdbc` command writes rows retrieved by an Optic query to a table in an external database via a JDBC driver specific to the database.

 ### JDBC driver installation